-You've certainly been in the situation when the incorrectly worded phrase offended your interlocutor or brought the results totally opposite to the desired.
-And you’re also well aware of the fact that even not very beneficial offer can appear incredibly seducing when described using the right words and phrases.
+You've certainly been in a situation when the incorrectly worded phrase offended your interlocutor or brought the results opposite to the desired.
+And sales reps are also well aware that even a not-very-beneficial offer can appear incredibly seducing when described using the right sales words and phrases.

-Today, words are key tools not only for novelists or poets.
-Thousands of businessmen and salespeople learn to tame the great power words possess and turn it in the necessary direction.
+Today, words are vital tools not only for novelists or poets.
+Thousands of business people and salespeople learn to tame the great power words possess and turn it in the necessary direction.
 It's high time you discovered the simple words and techniques that work magic in closing deals.

-The key point here is, there are no magic spells or new vocabulary to learn - just the usual words or phrases that nevertheless persuade your interlocutor to take the desired action when used in the right context and setting.
+The critical point here is there are no magic spells or new vocabulary to learn - just the familiar words or phrases that nevertheless persuade your interlocutor to take the desired action when used in the proper context and setting.
 Intrigued?
 Then, let's get directly to the point without further delay.

-No matter what you're speaking about, try to always focus on the person you're talking with, and therefore “you”, “your” should dominate in what you say.
-Even when speaking about your company or product features, think about transforming the sentences to fit this formula.
-It demonstrates that you care about your prospect, and adds personalized touch to whatever info you've got, which reportedly increases sales.
+No matter what you're speaking about, try to always focus on the person you're talking with, and therefore 'you,' 'your' should dominate in what you say.
+Even when discussing your company or product features, consider transforming the sentences to fit this formula.
+It demonstrates that you care about your prospect and adds a personalized touch to whatever info you've got, which reportedly increases sales.

-This seemingly trifle replacement that is hard even to notice at the first sight, can actually make a big difference.
+This seeming trifle replacement that is hard to notice at first sight can make a big difference.
 Take a look at the following sentences:

 ‘I understand what you mean, but let’s look at the other side of this issue.’